-The prolongation of the pandemic emergency over the months made me and my colleagues aware of the need to find ways to inhabit uncertainty but also to reflect in systemic way (Jude, 2018; Formenti & Rigamonti, 2020) on the premises underlying the usual choreographies that, until then, had characterised the social educational work of the services.
-What differences and choreographic variations were brought about by the crisis?
-Which variations could have become evolutionary and transformative ways of professional postures and choreographies linked to the social educational work of these services?
+The prolongation of the pandemic emergency over the months made me and my colleagues aware of the need to find ways to inhabit uncertainty but also to reflect in systemic way (Formenti & Rigamonti, 2020) on the premises underlying the usual choreographies that had characterized the social educational work of the services.

 In the following months, several research-training paths were designed and implemented (Cuppari, 2021b; Cuppari, 2021c; Cuppari, 2022a; Cuppari, 2022b).
-These pathways used cooperative inquiry methodology (Heron, 1996; Formenti, 2017), a type of Action Resarch that goes beyond data collection and analysis and that is used to sustain change in social action.
-This methodology enabled participants to become communities of research (Heron, Reason, 2001) and practice (Wenger, 1998).
+These pathways used cooperative inquiry methodology (Formenti, 2017; Heron, 1996), a type of Action Resarch that goes beyond data collection and analysis and that is used to sustain change in social action.
+This methodology enabled participants to become communities of research (Heron & Reason, 2001) and practice (Wenger, 1998).

 The research with the field ended in June 2021.
-The prolonged duration of the pandemic emergency had at some point exhausted its informational reach.
-On the contrary, a certain tiredness and discomfort was present in the camp due to the difficulty in giving new organisational form to the unprecedented practices generated in the crisis.
-All learning was in fact being called into question by the uncertainty of the situation and this had made the organisation of services even more rigid and made it difficult to imagine the future.

-I realised that my own research questions were being transformed.
+At some point, the prolonged duration of the pandemic emergency had exhausted its informational reach.
+On the contrary, a certain tiredness and discomfort was present in the field, due to the difficulty in giving new organizational form to the unprecedented practices generated in the crisis.
+All learning was in fact being called into question by the uncertainty of the situation and this had made the organization of services even more rigid and made it difficult to imagine the future.
+I realized that my own research questions were being transformed.
 In particular, I was asking myself: "What cultural idea of transformation am I becoming the holder of?".
-I was particularly concerned about the risk of thinking about transformation being overly driven by conscious purpose (Bateson, 1972).

-3. "Arianna": dancing the process
+3. "ARIANNA": DANCING THE PROCESS